-There are also 120 large artificial points of 50 cm (BAGCP), recently added, and 62 natural ground control points (NGCP).
+There are also 50 large artificial points of 50 cm, recently added, and 62 natural ground control points.

 Four different flights were performed over the test site, by the Italian company CGR, whose planes are equipped with Applanix POS/AV 510 sensors.
-Two of them were performed with a 300 mm focal length camera, while the others were taken with a 150 mm one.
+Two of them were performed with a camera whose focal length is 300 mm, while the others were taken with a 150 mm camera.